D0liphin/oliveriliffedotnet/blog/enumerate.md

 the tree depth.
 I only managed to compute the values for trees of depth 12 before I got too bored to wait.
 There's no a lot to do about this, since the task requires compactly assigning an integer to every tree.

-*This whole article uses Scala at the moment, but I wouldn't mind updating everything to Haskell when I get a chance.